codicoop/boilerplate_django/README.md

 ### Removal

-If your project is not going to have a Django front-end (i.e. is only an admin panel backoffice or is headless), just delete the following views and their registration in `users/urls.py`:
+If your project is not going to have a Django front-end (i.e. is only an admin panel backoffice or is 100% headless), delete the following views and their registration in `users/urls.py`:

 - PasswordResetView